GarnetSunset/Opusifier/README.md

 ## What's the point?
 Opus can deliver MP3 quality at a tenth of the size.
 You save a ton of space in the long run.

+## Options!

+By appending r to the end of "opusiFier.py", the original files will be removed after conversion, only if they succeed.
+"opusiFier.py r"

+By appending p to the end of "opusiFier.py", the folder where the previous music was stored will be PURGED.
+"opusiFier.py p"

 ### Directory Selection
 Either put music in the "music" folder in script root, or create a file called "directory.ini" containing the directory.